PesTwin: a biology-informed Digital Twin for enabling precision farming: Material and methods

 \subsection{Design of the modeling and simulation framework}

-The main functional requirements collected during the conceptualization of PesTwin, which summarize the target functionality, were: \begin{enumerate*} \item \textit{Flexible Pest Lifecycle}, to model a large variability of arthropod pests and vectors, not limited to insects alone; \item \textit{Realistic Environment}, to produce actionable outputs tailored to a specific operational scenario based on field data; \item \textit{Genetic and Complex Mating Behavior}, to capture genetic inheritance and those factors influencing it, such as polyandry, inheritance rate, fitness, competitiveness, etc; \item \textit{Host Interactions}, to measure the impact of a pest on a crop and translate it into an indicator of economic loss; \item \textit{Spatial Dispersal}, to capture where an infestation is developing and which areas demand intervention, and the dispersal modes (e.g., short, medium, or human-assisted dispersal). \end{enumerate*} According to the ABM paradigm, an agent is an autonomous computational entity that can interact with other agents and with the environment.
-These interactions are dictated by the agent’s behavior, i.e., a set of algorithmic rules executed by every agent during each simulation step.
-The behavior codifies how an agent, based on its internal state, translates an input, i.e., a sensory cue from the environment, into a response, i.e., the execution of a function generating an output.
-PesTwin’s design is based on the concept that modeling a complex agent behavior should be the result of the composition of small, modular, and independent pieces of behavior, called processes.
-Modularity and reusability were indeed the key design choices adopted to address requirements about flexibility and configurability.
+The main functional requirements collected during the conceptualization of PesTwin, which summarize the target functionality, were: \begin{enumerate*} \item \textit{Flexible Pest Lifecycle}, to model a large variability of arthropod pests and vectors, not limited to insects alone; \item \textit{Realistic Environment}, to produce actionable outputs tailored to a specific operational scenario based on field data; \item \textit{Genetic and Complex Mating Behavior}, to capture genetic inheritance and those factors influencing it, such as polyandry, inheritance rate, fitness, competitiveness, etc; \item \textit{Host Interactions}, to measure the impact of a pest on a crop and translate it into an indicator of economic loss; \item \textit{Spatial Dispersal}, to capture where an infestation is developing and which areas demand intervention, and the dispersal modes (e.g., short, medium, or human-assisted dispersal). \end{enumerate*} In PesTwin, each agent's behavior is encoded as a set of algorithmic rules that translate environmental cues into actions.
+The framework design is based on the concept that modeling a complex agent behavior should be the result of the composition of small, modular, and independent pieces of behavior, called processes.
 Agents’ behavioral processes are reusable software components with a variety of possible implementations, at the disposal of the modeler who can assemble models of increasing complexity by allocating predefined processes to agents’ states.
 Composition rules can be assigned, determining a process to start as the result of another process being completed, such as female insect oviposition behavior following a successful mating.
-The processes currently implemented in PesTwin are: \begin{enumerate*} \item \textit{Mortality}, a time-dependent process that, on completion, determines the death of the agent; \item \textit{Development}, like the \textit{Mortality} process, but it advances the agent to the next life-stage instead of killing it; \item \textit{Dispersal}, encoding the way the agent moves and explores the environment; \item \textit{Mating}, modeling the selection of an agent’s sexual partner; \item \textit{Oviposition}, describing the identification of the breeding site where to lay eggs, resulting in the generation of new agents; \item \textit{Density-dependent mortality}, an extra amount of mortality, modeling competition for scarce food resources, which is typical of the larval stage. \end{enumerate*} The composition of a new model does not require any coding effort but only the selection of a proper set of processes, the definition of their composition rules, and their configuration using species-specific parameters.
+The processes currently implemented in PesTwin are: \begin{enumerate*} \item \textit{Mortality}, a time-dependent process that, on completion, determines the death of the agent; \item \textit{Development}, advancing the agent to the next stage of its life cycle; \item \textit{Dispersal}, encoding the way the agent moves and explores the environment; \item \textit{Mating}, modeling the selection of an agent’s sexual partner; \item \textit{Oviposition}, describing the identification of the breeding site where to lay eggs, resulting in the generation of new agents; \item \textit{Density-dependent mortality}, an extra amount of mortality, modeling competition for scarce food resources, which is typical of the larval stage. \end{enumerate*} The composition of a new model requires no coding effort: it consists of selecting the relevant processes, defining their sequencing rules (e.g., triggering oviposition upon successful mating, or advancing development upon juvenile stage completion), and setting their species-specific parameters (e.g., the average development time or mortality rate).